 These can happen any time of day and you just have to be in the right place at the right time.
-The best day of the week is a little easier to predict - usually a Friday (when weekend stays are scheduled to start) or any day when it's raining or bad weather is forecasted.
+The best day of the week is a little easier to predict - usually, a Friday (when weekend stays are scheduled to start) or any day when it's raining or bad weather is forecasted.

 The type of campground also plays a role.
 A privately-owned campground with a significant number of campsites but where reservations and cancellations are all handled on-site by phone is a great bet.
-If they use an online reservation system, a campsite may be rebooked again before the staff are even aware it was cancelled.
+If they use an online reservation system, a campsite may be rebooked again before the staff are even aware it was canceled.
 Cancellations are the best scenario if you want a campsite for several days without the need to constantly move to another.

 Share a site

-Possiblly the most sought-after campsites in North America are in Yosemite Valley, where getting a reservation is nearly impossible any time of year.
+Possibly the most sought-after campsites in North America are in Yosemite Valley, where getting a reservation is nearly impossible any time of year.
 But we've successfully camped there using this tactic more than once.
 We've been on both the giving and receiving end of it.

-Yosemite Valley doles out cancelled sites through a daily lottery.
-At a certain time of day, interested parties gather at the office, hoping to win the draw to use a cancelled slot.
+Yosemite Valley doles out canceled sites through a daily lottery.
+At a certain time of day, interested parties gather at the office, hoping to win the draw to use a canceled slot.
 We did not win the lottery but a young couple we made friends with while waiting in line did.
 We had picked the right people to chat with; they were happy to oblige when we offered to pay the camping fee in exchange for sharing the site.
 We registered both campers so the park had no objection.